al4asus/flask_api_egitim/README.md

 - **React**: A JavaScript library for building the frontend.

+- **Material UI (MUI)**: A modern React UI framework used for building interactive and responsive components in the frontend

 - **Nmap**: Used for OS detection.

 - **Katana**: A tool for URL scraping.